 She could paint glowing verbal portraits of people she admired and vicious depictions of those she did not.
 As a travel writer, she was equally mercurial.
 Fortunately for New England, she loved the place.
 And it showed in her continuous affection for Boston.

-Other destinations did not measure up, she concluded, as with this description of Troy, New York.
+Other destinations did not measure up, she concluded, as with this description of Troy, N.Y.

 I took a hasty sketch of Troy in my first travels and have little more to add.
 It advances slowly, taking into view its great advantages, and is inhabited by a narrow-minded bigoted people, the refuse of New England; as different from the inhabitants of New England, as knowledge from ignorance, or intelligence from bigotry; very little to the credit of Mr. H. and Mrs. W., both of whom stand at the head of improvements in society.
 The first of these edits the Centinel and the latter has long been engaged as a female teacher, and instead of improving the society, the people have degenerated into barbarous ignorance.
 A bigoted priest-ridden race, illiberal, fanatical, unsociable, and vulgar in their manners.
 It is the policy of the priesthood, since priests have been known, to take advantage of the ignorance of the people, and they have done it with a vengeance in Troy, which has become the laugh and scorn of its neighbors.
 I would suppose no gentleman who prized the morals or happiness of his daughters would send them to such a sink of ignorance.